According to 45 CFR 46, a human subject is "a living individual about whom an investigator (whether professional or student) conducting research:

 An IRB protocol may include materials for different audiences, including IRB reviewers, participants, and in some cases, parents or caregivers who will consent on behalf of the child participant.
 Researchers must distinguish between writing for a general audience, versus an academic or scientific audience.
 Discipline-specific language or jargon might not be appropriate for use with participants.
 Please visit our Writing for an IRB Review page for more information on writing for the correct audience.

-The Primary Investigator (PI) is the primary individual responsible for the preparation, conduct, execution, and administration of a research grant, cooperative agreement, training or public service project, contract, or other research projects in compliance with applicable laws and regulations and institutional policy governing the conduct of research.
+The Principal Investigator (PI) is the primary individual responsible for the preparation, conduct, execution, and administration of a research grant, cooperative agreement, training or public service project, contract, or other research projects in compliance with applicable laws and regulations and institutional policy governing the conduct of research.

 As the PI of record for a protocol, you are required to: